Contributors to the Magazine

 Michele Dunaway is an award-winning English and journalism teacher who, in addition to teaching English III, advises the student newspaper, yearbook and news website at Francis Howell High School in St. Charles, MO.
-In November 2009, the Journalism Education Association awarded Michele with its Medal of Merit and in April 2013 she will receive recognition as a Distinguished Yearbook Adviser in the H.L.
-Hall Yearbook Adviser of the Year competition.
+In 2009, the Journalism Education Association awarded Michele with its Medal of Merit.
+She has received recognition as a Distinguished Yearbook Adviser in the H.L.
+Hall Yearbook Adviser of the Year competition and was named a Special Recognition Newspaper Adviser by the Dow Jones News Fund.
 She also practices what she teaches by authoring professional journal articles and writing novels.
-The Doctor's Little Miracle, a September 2010 release, was her 23rd book for Harlequin Enterprises, and her latest releases are available as Amazon Kindle ebooks.

 Nancy Friedman is the chief wordworker at verbal-branding consultancy Wordworking, and the author of a fine blog on naming, branding and more called Fritinancy.
 Nancy has named a venture-capital firm, a laser hair-removal device, a mobile-money service, and many other companies and products.
 A former journalist, she still writes or ghostwrites articles, speeches, white papers, and books.